cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

-Amazon's Aurora is a relational database that is compatible with MySQL and PostgreSQL that puts together performance and availability of databases with the power, "simplicity and cost-effectiveness of open source databases" [@hid-sp18-512-amazon-aurora].
-Compared to standard MySQL databases, Aurora provides speeds that are up to five times that higher.
+Amazon's Aurora is a relational database that is compatible with MySQL and PostgreSQL that puts together performance and availability of databases with the power,

+> ``simplicity and cost-effectiveness of open source
+> databases'' [@hid-sp18-512-amazon-aurora].

+Compared to standard
+MySQL databases, Aurora provides speeds that are up to five times that higher.
 It's performance is increased by utilizing an SSD-based storage that helps reduce delays and workloads to the system.
 It is also